Egypt Called; It Wants Its Rosetta Stone Back

 ULABY: And some cooler things, like a teeny tiny sphinx and a little bronze dog - hardly the stuff of blockbuster exhibitions.
 Still, the fact that the Met voluntarily gave them back, although the museum was under no legal obligation to do so, was a triumph for the Egyptian antiquities department.

-Mr. ZAHI HAWASS (Chief, Egyptian Antiquities Department): Yes.
+ZAHI HAWASS: Yes.
 I am - you will hear soon some good news.
 I need these unique objects back and I will fight to return them back.

 ULABY: Many Egyptians believe these objects are significant to their national heritage, and their presence in European museums is a monument to the days of colonialist looting and exploitation.